 Money can’t buy love, but it can buy a plane ticket.
-In a recent study, HSBC found that one in 50 people find love on a plane.
+In a research study, it was found that one in 50 people find love on a plane.
 Could this mean that we here at Skyscanner are also matchmakers by proxy?
 We’ve caught up with travellers from all around the world to learn about how they found love while travelling.

 Thaim for love

-In a post-op haze, Olivia tended to her wounds with a few layers of tape and a cold beer at a local bar on Khao San Road—a road known for debauchery.
+In a post-op haze, Olivia tended to her wounds with a few layers of tape and a cold beer at a local bar on Khao San Road.
 She sported a look complete with $5 elephant pants and tousled hair.
 When Olivia motioned for the check, the staff told her that her beer had already been paid for by a tall and handsome Dane sitting at a nearby table.
 Their eyes met and they exchanged smiles.

 When Jonathan heard the name of the hotel that Olivia was staying in, he raved about its breakfast buffet.

-Olivia says, “I thought he was using some coy one-liner to get an invite back—in retrospect I learned he’s a total foodie and really did his research on best places to grabs some eggs in the morning.
+Olivia says, “I thought he was using some coy one-liner to get an invite back.
+In retrospect, I learned he’s a total foodie and really did his research on best places to grab some eggs in the morning.
 Most ironic aspect of it all?
 We never made it to that breakfast buffet.
 Instead, we laid in bed, planning our next few weeks of adventure around Southeast Asia together.
 And from that moment, we were never apart.”

-Since that one night in Bangkok, Olivia and Jonathan have gone on safari in South Africa, cruised through the Middle East, have explored a swath of the U.S., and Olivia eventually moved to Copenhagen, Denmark, so that the two could stay together in between trips.
+Since that one night in Bangkok, Olivia and Jonathan have gone on safari in South Africa, cruised through the Middle East, have explored a portion of the US, and Olivia eventually moved to Copenhagen, Denmark so that the two could stay together in between trips.

 Olivia B., follow Olivia’s adventures on Instagram